For students entering in August

 This program is a unique opportunity for freshmen to learn about opportunities for involvement and life outside the classroom while meeting other new students and developing their leadership skills.
 Ignite participants learn about getting inVOLved and making a difference at the University of Tennessee.

-The cost for students to attend the Volunteer Bridge Program orientation will be released in January 2016, and the cost for guests to attend the program is $50.
+The cost for students to attend the Volunteer Bridge Program orientation will be $150 for students and $50 for guests.

 For more information on the Volunteer Bridge Program, click here.